comp1100/comp1100.github.io/_sources/workshops/Week_3_no_studio.md

 For example:

-Open: "When you were doing X at UQ, did you encounter any difficulties to ...?"
+**Closed:** "When you were doing X at UQ, did you encounter any difficulties in ...?"

-Closed: "Tell me about any difficulties you encountered while you were doing X at UQ."
+**Open:** "Tell me about any difficulties you encountered while you were doing X at UQ."

 ## Exercise 2: Testing open vs closed questions